AlexAtBerkeley/alex-berkeley/content/posts/demystifying-gradient-descent.md

 ![Constant GD Performance](/images/demystifying_gradient_descent/constant_gd_trajectories.png)

 Some interesting things to note from the plot.
 We see two identical minima both at $L(\theta) = 0$.
 This is consistent with our problem statement, as experienced physics students know that projectile problems like this tend to have two solutions!
-One solution that shoots at some lower angel $\theta_1$, and another solution that shoots at angle $90^{\circ} - \theta_1$.
+One solution that shoots at some lower angle $\theta_1$, and another solution that shoots at angle $90^{\circ} - \theta_1$.

-As we can see from the plots, higher learning rates have big jumps that tend to jump over small local minima.
-This is especially evident in lr=0.2, where the optimized parameter jumps between two identical values without ever converging to the bottom of the curve.
-Decreasing the learning rate makes every step we take smaller and smaller, and we make small incremental inches towards the bottom of the curve.
+Note.
+Higher $\eta$ speeds up descent but risks overshooting (lr=0.2); smaller $\eta$ improves precision but slows convergence.

 Though our current implementation works, we have to struggle and test until we have the perfect parameters to find a given minima.
 In higher-dimension loss functions, it is difficult to visualize where the minima are, and their exact size.
 We'd need a more dynamic approach that "slows" down the learning rate once we enter a minima.
 Enter: the traditional gradient descent.